dnsvault/docs/source/includes/_nodes.md

 }
 ```

-This endpoint delete a specific node.
+This endpoint delete a node.

 <aside class="warning">Inside HTML code blocks like this one, you can't use Markdown, so use <code>&lt;code&gt;</code> blocks to denote code.</aside>